eProsima/Fast-DDS-docs/docs/notes/notes.rst

 9. Set 2.11.x as EOL

 .. note::

     When upgrading to version 2.13.3 it is **advisable** to regenerate generated source from IDL files using `Fast DDS-Gen v3.2.1 <https://github.com/eProsima/Fast-DDS-Gen/releases/tag/v3.2.1>`_.

 .. seealso::

-  For further information about other products versions related to this version, please check the Fast DDS :ref:`dependencies_compatibilities_product_compatibility` section.
+    For further information about other products versions related to this version, please check the :ref:`dependencies_compatibilities_product_compatibility` section.

 Previous versions
 =================